Rose Bowl (stadium): Present status

-In April 2009, The Rose Bowl Operating Company unveiled a Rose Bowl Strategic Plan, which addressed the objectives to improve public safety; enhance fan experience; maintain national historic landmark status; develop revenue sources to fund long-term improvements; and enhance facility operations.
-On October 11, 2010, the Pasadena City Council approved a $152 million financing plan for the major renovation of the stadium.
-Groundbreaking ceremonies for the first of three phases of the project were held on January 25, 2011.
-The newly constructed video board was used for the June 25, 2011 CONCACAF Gold Cup Final.
-The costs increased as the project went on, and by December 2012 were estimated at $194 Million and the project to be completed by 2015.
+In April 2009, the Rose Bowl Operating Company unveiled a Rose Bowl Strategic Plan, which addressed the objectives to improve public safety, enhance fan experience, maintain national historic landmark status, develop revenue sources to fund long-term improvements, and enhance facility operations.
+In October 2010, the Pasadena City Council approved a $152 million financing plan for the major renovation of the stadium.

+Groundbreaking ceremonies for the first of three phases of the project were held in January 2011.
+The newly constructed video board was used for the June 2011, CONCACAF Gold Cup Final.
+The costs increased as the project went on, and by December 2012 were estimated at $194 million and the project was to be completed by 2015.
 The Rose Bowl and UCLA leases were extended to 2043 and 2044 respectively.
 The renovations were completed in 2016.

-In 2019, the Rose Bowl reported a profit of $335,000 However, golf course usage has declined year after year, and UCLA football attendance has waned.
-The stadium had reported $211.8 million in outstanding debt at the beginning of 2020.
+In 2019, the Rose Bowl reported a profit of $335,000.
+However, golf course usage has declined year after year, and UCLA football attendance has waned.
+The stadium reported $211.8 million in outstanding debt at the beginning of 2020.
 The Rose Bowl is limited by law to 15 events per year with more than 20,000 in attendance.
-But it can host an unlimited number of small events, such as weddings, for which it made $1.5 million in 2019.
+It can host an unlimited number of small events, such as weddings, for which it made $1.5 million in 2019.
+The inside and outside of the stadium have served as a backdrop for advertisements and commercials.

-In 2024, Stephen A. Smith proposed moving The Rose Bowl Game from the Rose Bowl.
-His argument being traffic to and from the stadium was unacceptable, taking way too long for fans to arrive at the stadium and leave in a timely manner.
-His proposed alternative being newly built SoFi Stadium for the Los Angeles Rams and Los Angeles Chargers as it has much better supporting infrastructure and location in Inglewood.
+In 2024, Stephen A. Smith proposed moving the Rose Bowl Game from the Rose Bowl.
+His argument was that traffic to and from the stadium was unacceptable, such that it took too long for fans to arrive at the stadium and leave in a timely manner.
+He proposed using SoFi Stadium because it has much better supporting infrastructure and location in Inglewood.
 This was immediately slammed by college football fans calling it the worst take of all time, noting the Rose Bowl as an important site in the history of both college and professional sports.
-In December 2024, it was announced that the Rose Bowl would be renovated to prepare for the 2028 Summer Olympics by adding one of the largest video boards, field level clubs, improved seats, and add new field level clubs.
+In December 2024, it was announced that the Rose Bowl would be renovated to prepare for the 2028 Summer Olympics by adding one of the largest video boards, field level clubs, improved seats, and new field level clubs.